Towards Measuring the Stop Mixing Angle at the LHC: Potential observables at the LHC

 Finally, we note that the signal process with leptonic top decay, e.g.\ $\neu{1}\,t \to b \ell + E_{\rm miss}$, can give the same final state as the decay mode with charginos, i.e.\ $\cha^+_1 b \to b \ell + E_{\rm miss}$.
 However, we note that this complication does not affect the result of the fit since it does not introduce any new unknown parameters.
 The fitted observables would be a linear combination of the original ones, Eq.~\eqref{eq:ratios}, and the fit would rely on the same set of information.
 Hence, one can combine the above channels and actually enhance the signal.

 An important note is that it will not be sufficient to simply remove as much background as possible using the relevant cuts.
 We will also need to understand with a high degree of accuracy how each individual signal channel will be affected by the backgrounds.
 Understanding the background well is required, as for each channel we study, the number of background events contaminating the sample will be different.
 Therefore the pollution due to backgrounds will affect our ratios of branching ratios.
 The reconstruction efficiency, cuts and triggers will also have a different effect on each channel and will have to be well understood for our measurements to be accurate.
-We leave detailed analysis of these effects for our different final states and the additional uncertainties they may induce for future work.
+Another complication will be higher-order QCD effects, in particular in case of hadronic top decays.
+However, the study of this type will require high integrated luminosity and after a long running time these issues should be much better understood.
+We leave a detailed analysis of these effects for our different final states and the additional uncertainties for future work.

+To summarize, a successful application of the method presented here will require a good understanding of the detectors and backgrounds.
+This may become possible after a few years of the LHC operating in the high luminosity mode.
+Also, new analysis techniques that are being constantly developed should improve our control of the backgrounds.
+In line with the results presented in~\cite{Plehn:2010st,MoortgatPick:2010wp} we therefore assume that a signal-to-background ratio close to 1 can be achieved.
+This will lead to the increased error on the measured number of events by a factor $\sqrt{3}$.
+In the following, we take the slightly more conservative assumption that the error is twice that of the statistical error alone.
+A more reliable estimate will require a complete simulation of signal and background processes.